 Although North Carolina is roughly 4,000 miles away from the Arctic, the rapid changes occurring there will mark environmental, social and economic changes with huge global implications.
 What happens in the Arctic doesn't just stay there.
 The Arctic Boundaries Working Group aims to bring awareness to current Arctic science, policy and social issues by exploring topics such as Arctic ecological change, indigenous populations, marine shipping, oil & natural gas, and international governance.
-Through this group we endeavor to reinforce the concept that the boundaries of the Arctic extend well beyond the 66th Parallel and that we will continue to see profound reverberations across the world in the future.
+We will endeavor to reinforce the concept that the boundaries of the Arctic extend well beyond the 66th Parallel and that profound reverberations across the world will be seen in the future.
 Our hope is to create a space for student conversation and collaboration on these important questions.
 We believe interdisciplinary dialogue among Duke students working on Arctic issues is one way to forge solutions for the future.

 - Challenges in International Development

 Contacts: Amanda Grittner / email@example.com // Elisa Maffioli / firstname.lastname@example.org